concord-consortium/lara/lara-typescript/README.md

 new features using TypeDoc format.
 Note that that the final documentation is meant to be used by LARA plugin developers, not LARA Plugin API developers.
 So, it should cover only publicly accessible functions available externally.

-If you take a look at package.json `script/build:doc`, you'll notice that documentation is generated only for `src/plugin-api/*` files, and only for exported variables.
-So, everything that is meant to be used by LARA plugin developers should be placed in these directories.

-If you need to some private helpers that are used by other parts of the API, they could be placed e.g. in `src/helpers` or any other directory.
-That way, they won't be included in the documentation, but they can be used by the API internally.
-Or, if the helper is used only by one module, it can be implemented there, but just not exported - generated documentation skips non-exported properties and functions.

 #### Publishing LARA Plugin API typings package to NPM

 Note that typings generated from this code can be used by LARA plugins to provide type checking.